Virtually anytime you hop on Google to do a search, you’re going to see at least one paid advertisement.

 Let’s have a thought experiment.

 For the average consumer, Google is a free service.
 Google is just one part of a multinational conglomerate called Alphabet Inc.

-According to PriceWaterhouseCoopers, in 2018 Alphabet ranked as the second largest company by market cap in the world.
+According to PriceWaterhouseCoopers, in 2020 Alphabet ranked as the fifth-largest company by market cap in the world.
 Fair to say they’re raking in a fair amount of cash, right?

-Google Search is still, by far, the biggest revenue generator for Alphabet.
+Google Search is, by far, the biggest revenue generator for Alphabet.